onsigntv/apps/docs/CREATE.md

 ![Example of multichoice meta tag](screenshots/multichoice.png)

+Also the user has the possibility to order his choices inside the input.
+Be aware that the list of choices inside the widget will come accordingly to the end-user order.

 #### Type `number`

 This type allows an user to enter a number, between 0 and 9999.
 It will be rendered as a text input to the user, enforcing numeric values.
 It becomes an integer variable for you to use on your templates, allowing you do to math operations on it.